 "Begin search at: "As before, we recommend [Root] so the entire tree is searched for object information that needs to be updated.

 "Enter server name:" This field should already be filled out with the newly reinstalled server since you ran DSMAINT from that server.
-Leave
+Leave this field as is.

 "Temporary object:" This is the same placeholder object previously specified.
 In this example: DUMMY_server.novell.